Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 6. Broccoli

-- Benefits: Low in calories and high in fiber, broccoli supports digestive health, boosts immunity, and has anti-inflammatory properties.
+Low in calories and rich in fiber, broccoli supports digestion, boosts immune function, and contains powerful anti-inflammatory compounds.

 7. Chia Seeds